15 Adirondack Chairs You Have to See to Believe

 If winter is brutal where you live, you can prolong the life of your patio chairs by storing them out of the elements.
 These Adirondack chairs make it easier by folding into a more compact size.
 On a related note, here’s how to store your grill during the winter.

 Now that you’ve seen the possibilities, why not build an Adirondack chair for yourself?
-Here’s where you can find step-by-step instructions, along with the required tools and materials.
+Here’s where you can find step-by-step instructions, along with the required tools and materials and double Adirondack chair plans.